pcyuen98/spring-boot-keycloak-mysql/README.md

 This application allows:
 - Authorize restful GET HTTP services using plain username and password (By right should use POST, GET HTTP for demo purposes)
-- restful GET HTTP to get a distance between 2 postcodes
+- Restful GET HTTP to get a distance between 2 postcodes
-- restful POST HTTP to save a postcode, latitude and longitude
+- Restful POST HTTP to save a postcode, latitude and longitude

 ***Note:** this is a personal practice project and I do not allow its distribution.*
 ## API Docs